uphilgood/newsfeed/assignment/ASSIGNMENT.md

 #### Part 1: Create news item layout

-Your task is to complete the hacker news feed.
 The project has been set up and a service to fetch a Hacker News feed has been created.
 The feed cards are currently just spitting out stringified JSON and need to be correctly formatted.

-The design for each news item should be as below, try to match the design as closely as possible.
+The design for each news item is below, try to match the design as closely as possible.

 NOTE: The comments icons is included under src/assets.